positiondev/hworker/README.md

 ## Stability

-Not stable.
-This hasn't been used in production yet.
-Don't trust it!
+This has been running in one application sending email (using `hworker-ses`) for several months.
+This is relatively low traffic (transactional messages) most of the time, with spikes of 10k-30k messages (mailing blasts).

-## Important
+## Important Note

 The expiration of jobs is really important.
-It defaults to 120 seconds, which may be short depending on your application (for things like sending emails, it may be fine).
-The reason why this timeout is important is that if a job ever runs longer than this, the monitor will think that the job failed in some inexplicable way (like the server running the job died) and will add the job back to the queue to be run.
+It defaults to 120 seconds, which may be short depending on your application (for things like sending emails, it may be fine). **The reason why this timeout is important is that if a job ever runs longer than this, the monitor will think that the job failed** in some inexplicable way (like the server running the job died) and will add the job back to the queue to be run.
 Based on the semantics of this job processor, jobs running multiple times is not a failure case, but it's obviously not something